BerrimaHamza/Robotic-Hand-Controlled-via-Camera/README.md

     python camera_control.py
     ```
 2. The script will process the camera input and send commands to the STM32 microcontroller to control the robotic hand.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to this project.

 ## Acknowledgments